Renanrbsc/FakerRegisterCustomersDE/README.md

 # FakerRegisterCustomersDE

+Project for studying ETL for the data engineering area.

-This system is responsible for generating fake customer data using the Python Faker library.
+This system is responsible for generating fake from fictitious customers data using the Python Faker library.
 These data are then used to feed a customer class in Python, where they are passed through data validation using regular expressions.

 To use the system, it is necessary to have the Faker library installed.
 It can be installed using the command pip install faker.